sablier-labs/docs/docs/concepts/16-glossary.md

 ### Dynamic Model

-A Lockup [distribution model](#distribution-model) with a streaming rate per second that can vary over time.
+A Lockup [distribution model](#distribution-model) with a rate per second that can vary over time.

 ### End Time